 In her first-ever collection of essays, poet and novelist Lorna Goodison interweaves the personal and political to explore themes that have occupied her working life: her love of poetry and the arts, colonialism and its legacy, racism and social justice, authenticity, and the enduring power of friendship.

-Lorna Goodison describes not only the daily slights and challenges that weigh down our souls but also the leaven of kindness and compassion that enables us to rise above them.
-Her poet’s eye, profound vision and glorious combination of metaphysical and post-colonial sensibilities in these essays, confirm her as a major figure in World literature.
+Enlightening and entertaining, these essays explore not only daily challenges but also the compassion that enables us to rise above them.
+Goodison’s poet’s eye, profound vision and glorious combination of metaphysical and post-colonial sensibilities confirm her as a major figure in world literature.